-We have experienced modest senior living occupancy improvement through the first half of 2023, partly as a result of improving COVID-19 case trends and renewed consideration of senior living communities as a home-based care setting.
-Though we have seen steady improvements in occupancy throughout 2022 and the first half of 2023, we cannot be sure when the occupancy levels in our senior living communities will return to pre-pandemic levels.
+We have experienced modest senior living occupancy improvement through the nine months ended September 30, 2023, partly as a result of improving COVID-19 case trends and renewed consideration of senior living communities as a home-based care setting.
+Though we have seen steady improvements in occupancy throughout 2022 and 2023, we cannot be sure when the occupancy levels in our senior living communities will return to prepandemic levels.